good-loop/doc/pages/policy/internal-data-gdpr-policy.md

 Good-Loop supports the GDPR.
 This policy document covers how Good-Loop handles the GDPR.

 This document is for internal training.
 It can also be shared with external bodies on request.
+All staff must also complete the iHasco training course on GDPR.

 ## Hosting